Buyer’s Guide: Hammers

 As the name implies, a claw hammer has a cleaved blade opposite the face, which is used for pulling nails.
 There are two basic types of claw hammers—curved claw and rip claw.

-- Curved claw hammers are most favored by homeowners and casual DIYers thanks to the pronounced curve of the claw, which makes it easy to pry nails without damaging the surface.
-And because curved claw hammers tend to be a little lighter and shorter than rip claw hammers, they’re great for small jobs around the house, such as hanging pictures, minor repairs, and simple carpentry projects.
+- Curved claw hammers tend to be a little lighter and shorter than rip claw hammers, making them great for small jobs around the house, such as hanging pictures, minor repairs, and simple carpentry projects.

-- Rip claw hammers have a fairly straight claw, which makes them ideal for demo—“ripping” apart boards that are nailed together, tearing up flooring, or forcefully separating nailed surfaces in other projects.
-You can also remove nails with the rip claw, but not quite as easily as with a curved claw hammer.
-Most serious DIYers and construction pros rely on a rip claw hammer, which is generally heavier and longer than a curved claw hammer.
+- Rip claw hammers tend to be heavier, longer, and their claws are fairly straight, which makes them well suited to demolition work—“ripping” apart boards that are nailed together, tearing up flooring, or forcefully separating nailed surfaces in other projects.
+You can also remove nails with the rip claw, but not quite as easily as with a curved claw.

 Your hammer should feel comfortable in your hand, provide good enough grip to keep it from flying out of your grasp, absorb shock so your wrists don’t give out, and not shatter with the impact of a strong blow.
 While both steel and fiberglass handles are sturdy enough to absorb the force of hammering, the materials have their differences.

 - Steel handles tend to be more durable and capable of delivering a mightier blow.
-If you’re tackling framing and other major construction projects, choose a hammer that’s solid steel from head to toe; the sturdiest hammers used by professionals are one piece of forged steel all the way down, making them quite heavy super strong.
+If you’re tackling framing and other major construction projects, consider choosing a hammer that’s solid steel from head to toe.
+Hammers made of one piece of forged steel are quite heavy and super strong.

 - Wooden handles are common on inexpensive hammers, but although they do absorb vibrations and shock to your hands, they are also far likelier to split or break than steel or fiberglass.
-Unless you’ll only use the hammer for knocking nails into drywall to hang pictures or similar light household tasks, it’s best to pass on wood-handled models.
+That being the case, wood-handled hammers are best suited for lighter-duty tasks, such as knocking nails into drywall to hang pictures.

 Get a Grip